The Chancellor is the ceremonial head of the University.

 Simon’s career began as an engineer before beginning his academic life pursuing studies in the humanities and social sciences, followed by a research career which has focused upon sustainable design and urbanism, where his interdisciplinary and international research connects architecture with urban planning, the property sector with utilities, academia with industry.

 Personal Assistant: Heather Lowe

-Louise is a hydrochemist and Professor of Land and Water Science in the Lancaster Environment Centre, Lancaster University.
-She is recognised internationally as an authority on diffuse environmental pollution and in particular understanding the pathways of nitrogen and phosphorus loss from agricultural land to water, and the implications for freshwater quality.
+Louise is a hydrochemist and Professor of Land and Water Science in the Lancaster Environment Centre at Lancaster University.
+She is recognised internationally as an authority on diffuse environmental pollution, particularly in understanding the pathways of nitrogen and phosphorus loss from agricultural land to water and the implications for freshwater quality.

-She was awarded a CBE in the Queen’s Birthday honours 2018 for services to scientific research and scientific advice to the government.
-In 2015, she was elected a Fellow of the Royal Society of Edinburgh in recognition of the distinguished contribution she has made to hydrology and to science-policy engagement.
+She was awarded a CBE in the Queen’s Birthday Honours 2018 for services to scientific research and scientific advice to the government.
+In 2015, she was elected a Fellow of the Royal Society of Edinburgh in recognition of her distinguished contribution to hydrology and science-policy engagement.
 Louise’s long-term contribution to the discipline of hydrology led to her election in 2004 as Vice-President of the International Association of Hydrological Sciences (IAHS), which has over 7,000 members drawn from nearly 200 countries worldwide and, in 2017, she was elected President of the Freshwater Biological Association.

 Personal Assistant: Anita Formby-Barker